Origin story

 Next step

-The origin story explains why the launch matters.
-The status pages explain what the network can do today and what still needs activation evidence.
+The origin story explains how Kaspa got here.
+The status pages explain what the network can do today, and what still needs activation evidence before it counts as more than a plan.